 - Screens (size, resolution, shape)

-machine is simply not representative of your end user)
+the machine is simply not representative of your end-user)